 Hazards: The NASA Balloon Program Office (BPO) and the Columbia Scientific Balloon Facility (CSBF) lists particular items that are hazardous to personnel and/or the flight systems.
 All potential hazards need to be clearly identified in the HASP application and, if the payload is accepted for flight, the student team must provide all documentation, testing, and risk mitigation plans required by the BPO and CSBF prior to integration with HASP.
 NOTE: Several hazards are explicitly banned from flight on HASP and will result in the application and payload begin disqualified if used.
 Table 2 lists all potentially hazardous materials and identifies them as either banned or requiring additional documentation and review prior to approval.
-The additional documentation details can be found in appendix B. The list above is not exhaustive.
+The additional documentation details can be found in appendix B. The list is not exhaustive.
 Any hazard not explicitly disallowed, may require extensive documentation provided to NASA safety before that hazard will be allowed to fly.
 Further, student team leaders and faculty advisors

 Table 2: Hazardous Materials List

 RF transmitters See Appendix B

 High Voltage See Appendix B

 Lasers (Class 1, 2, and 3R only) Fully See Appendix B

 Enclosed

+Pressure Vessels See Appendix B

+Non-Rechargeable Batteries See Appendix B

+Magnets BANNED for field strengths greater than 1 Gauss

 Intentionally Dropped Components BANNED

 Liquid Chemicals BANNED

 Cryogenic Materials BANNED

 Radioactive Material BANNED

-Pressure Vessels BANNED

 Pyrotechnics BANNED

-Magnets BANNED for field strengths greater than 1 Gauss

 UV Light BANNED

 Biological Samples BANNED

-Non-Rechargeable Batteries See Appendix B

 Rechargeable Batteries BANNED

 High intensity light source BANNED

 should be aware that providing the documentation, certification, and plans required by BPO and/or CSBF for assessment of any identified hazards could consume considerable resources.
-It is, therefore, our advice that student teams should not incorporate any hazard identified in this section even if they are not banned.
+It is, therefore, our advice that student teams take this into consideration and not incorporate any hazard identified in this section unless they are willing to commit to providing all additional documentation by the documented deadlines.
 Please see Appendix B for more information about Balloon Program Office's documentation that is required for hazards and additional payload information.